suppress-unileon/python61499/README.md

 This is a Python tool (licensed under Apache 2.0) to integrate high-level code with IEC 61499 standard, specifically with ***EchoStruxure Automation Expert*** (Schneider Electric).

-The tool is developed by [SUPPRESS Research Group](https://suppress.unileon.es/en/), from [Universidad de León](https://www.unileon.es/), and it also available in our [GitHub site](https://github.com/suppress-unileon/python61499/tree/main).
+The tool is developed by [SUPPRESS Research Group](https://suppress.unileon.es/en/), from [Universidad de León](https://www.unileon.es/), and it's also available in our [GitHub site](https://github.com/suppress-unileon/python61499/tree/main).

 ## How it works